Totilarson/CorePy/README.md

 ```
 # Settings.py and PCAexample
 ```
+1) In //CorePy/CorePycodes open 'settings.py' and 'PCAexample'
+- 'settings.py' contains variables for all the Python scripts
+ - "CoreOfStudy", "Depth_model", "Formation", and "RockClassification" should match values in Public_XRF.csv datafile
 - Running PCAexample.py will build additional output folders and run PCA-Kmeans.
 - Output files are in output folder.
 CSV file includes additional columns of data
 - Settings.py writes a Run_settings.json file that is accessed by other scripts